zinic/abseta/docs/magic.md

 > The ground beneath your feet is alive in more ways than you could ever imagine.

-Magic pulls from the substrate to bend the rules of the simulation.
+Devices influence the substrate to bend the rules of the simulation.
 The substrate is a simulation subsystem built from complex API surfaces.
-The substrate is redundant and fault-tolerant.
+The substrate is redundant and fault-tolerant in the extreme.
+There is no state of the simulation that could irreparably damage the substrate.

 ## The Hypervisor